Imasandi/functions/README.md

 # functions
 arguments
-arbitrary args
+arbitrary args -- if you dont know the number of args

-keyword args : kwargs
+keyword args : kwargs --
 number of arguments using in a function
-Arbitrary Keyword Arguments, **kwargs
+Arbitrary Keyword Arguments, **kwargs --- if you do not know the amount of "key words" will be added to the argument